flairNLP/flair/README.md

 ### Word Embeddings

+A main use case of Flair is to make embedding words with powerful embeddings easy.
+All you need to do is instantiate an embedding class nd call the method
-Now, you can embed the words in a sentence.
-Instantiate an embedding class and call the method `embed()` over a list of sentences.
-We start with a simple GloVe embedding.
+`embed()` over a list of sentences.
+We illustrate this with a simple GloVe embedding.

 ```python
 # Init a simple GloVe embedding.